KANNIBALWEAR/00RAW_Season/README.md

 - Velcro Underchin Jacket Patch platform (nod towards Acrnm style)
 - add as a product: 9012-HUG tagname: Hugger / The sweetest of our products in terms of pure intentions factor.
 Slide-on Patch Platform to tuck in whereever you need them (Elastic Platform with Velcro connection on it, synthetically spring-loaded)
 - Stencils?
-- **Rubber Velcro Patches!** want at least one to just try how it feels.
+- **Rubber Velcro Patches!** want at least one to just try how it feels. if not full rubber then consider glued rubber cutouts.
 - Initiation / Show How To Make Your Own Things / Cannibalize Wear and Tech:
   ```
   Evo Attachment Extension - conversion kit to "kannibalize" other bags and items so they can be used as modular.